alysiawon/Pewlett-Hackard-Analysis/README.md

     <img src="Analysis/retirement_titles.png" width="700">

-2. In the Retirement Titles table, the most popular titles are Engineers, followed by Staff, followed by Senior Engineer.
+2. Wihtout filtering and sorting the data, in the Retirement Titles table, the most popular titles are Engineers, followed by Staff, followed by Senior Engineer.
+This showcases that the company relies heavily on engineers and staffs for their business.

     <img src="Analysis/retirement_titles_count.png" width="250">